olivier-le-sage/robot-drone-collaboration/README.md

 ### Robot Detection
 Due to time restraints and lack of available training pictures of our robot, we decided to use OpenCV and contour detection to find our robot in the image.
-We grey-scaled and blurred the image slightly, performed edge detection, and finally used a combination of dilation and erosion to close gaps.
-We then used the findContours function in CV2 to create a contour hierarchy list.
+We grey-scaled and blurred the image slightly, performed edge detection, and then used a combination of dilation and erosion to close gaps.
+Finally we used the findContours function in CV2 to create a contour hierarchy list.

 Below is an example of an image of our land vehicle and several objects that was run through this process.